kgateway-dev/kgateway/docs/content/guides/gloo_federation/service_failover.md

 ## Configure Failover Through Gloo-Fed

 A major part of failover is health checking.
-In order for Envoy to determine the state of the primary of failover endpoints, health checking must be enabled.
+In order for Envoy to determine the state of the primary and failover endpoints, health checking must be enabled.
 In this section we will specify a health check for the Blue instance of the application and create the failover configuration.

 First, let's add health checks to the blue Upstream: